Ku Klux Klan: Resistance

 Union Army veterans in mountainous Blount County, Alabama, organized "the anti-Ku Klux".
 They put an end to violence by threatening Klansmen with reprisals unless they stopped whipping Unionists and burning Black churches and schools.
 Armed Black people formed their own defense in Bennettsville, South Carolina, and patrolled the streets to protect their homes.

 National sentiment gathered to crack down on the Klan, even though some Democrats at the national level questioned whether the Klan really existed, or believed that it was a creation of nervous Southern Republican governors.
 Many southern states began to pass anti-Klan legislation.

 In January 1871, Pennsylvania Republican senator John Scott convened a congressional committee which took testimony from 52 witnesses about Klan atrocities, accumulating 12 volumes.
-In February, former Union general and congressman Benjamin Franklin Butler of Massachusetts introduced the Civil Rights Act of 1871 (Ku Klux Klan Act).
+In February, former Union general and congressman Benjamin Butler of Massachusetts introduced the Civil Rights Act of 1871 (Ku Klux Klan Act).
 This added to the enmity that Southern white Democrats bore toward him.
 While the bill was being considered, further violence in the South swung support for its passage.
 The governor of South Carolina appealed for federal troops to assist his efforts in keeping control of the state.
 A riot and massacre occurred in a Meridian, Mississippi, courthouse, from which a Black state representative escaped by fleeing to the woods.
 The 1871 Civil Rights Act allowed the president to suspend habeas corpus.

 In 1871, President Ulysses S. Grant signed Butler's legislation.
 The Ku Klux Klan Act and the Enforcement Act of 1870 were used by the federal government to enforce the civil rights provisions for individuals under the constitution.
 The Klan refused to voluntarily dissolve after the 1871 Klan Act, so President Grant issued a suspension of habeas corpus and stationed federal troops in nine South Carolina counties by invoking the Insurrection Act of 1807.
 The Klansmen were apprehended and prosecuted in federal court.
-Judges Hugh Lennox Bond and George S. Bryan presided over the trial of KKK members in Columbia, South Carolina, during December 1871.
+Judges Hugh Lennox Bond and George S. Bryan presided over South Carolina Ku Klux Klan Trials in Columbia, S.C., during December 1871.
 The defendants were given from three months to five years of incarceration with fines.
 More Black people served on juries in federal court than on local or state juries, so they had a chance to participate in the process.
-Hundreds of Klan members were fined or imprisoned during the crackdown.
+Hundreds of Klan members were fined or imprisoned during the crackdown, "once the national government became set upon a policy of military intervention whole populations which had scouted the authority of the weak 'Radical' government of the State became meek."